Morgan Stanley Warns “Risks of a US Market Bubble Are Growing”

 The lax monetary policy of the US Federal Reserve, the sharp increase in inflation and negative real interest rates are fuel for asset bubbles, has warned the director of investments of wealth management at Morgan Stanley, Lisa Shalett, in a note quoted by Market Watch.

 Negative “historical real rates tend to create excesses and poor profitability going forward, “Shalett wrote in that note.”
-We are concerned that Federal Reserve policy is away from the fundamentals basic, “he added.
+We are concerned that Federal Reserve policy is away from the basics basic, “he added.

 According to Morgan Stanley, the president of the US central bank, Jerome Powell, has opted for “a policy of patience“regarding when to raise the benchmark interest rate.
 Meanwhile, the current difference between the federal funds rate and the Consumer Price Index, which is used to measure inflation, is “the largest in history.”